-- Cross far enough in front of the school bus to be in your view. - Stop at the left edge of the school bus, stop, and look again for your signal to continue to cross the roadway. - Look for traffic in both directions, making sure roadway is clear. - Proceed across the roadway, continuing to look in all directions.
+- Cross far enough in front of the school bus to be in your view; - Stop at the left edge of the school bus, stop, and look again for your signal to continue to cross the roadway; - Look for traffic in both directions, making sure roadway is clear; and - Proceed across the roadway, continuing to look in all directions.

-Note: The school bus driver should enforce any state or local regulations or recommendations concerning student actions outside the school bus.
+Note: The school bus driver should enforce any Wyoming laws or local district regulations and recommendations concerning student actions outside the school bus.